eeshi/node-scrapy/README.md

 ### callback

-A callback `Funtion` that follows the NodeJS error-first callback convention.
+A callback `Function` that follows the NodeJS error-first callback convention.

 ```js
 function(err, data) {